leonardlzn/SC1015-mini-project/README.md

 ---
 ### Insights

-analysis of Fundamental data in our findings did not show a correlation to a good extent with the stock price, so we conclude that it is not suitable to be used for stock prediction model training.
+Analysis of Fundamental data in our findings did not show a correlation to a good extent with the stock price, so we conclude that it is not suitable to be used for stock prediction model training.
 However out result showed that stock price of a company can be affected by the competitors's stock price, but not as drastical compared to the company's past stock price data.
 Moreover, competitors' data might not be always available, hence we concluded that past stock price data has the highest relevance on affecting current and future stock price and should be a good choice for stock prediction model training.

 ---
 ### Machine Learning

+We use the Autoregressive Integrated Moving Average, or ARIMA model to forecast the future stock price.
+ARIMA model is a statistical analysis model that predict future values based on past values.
+ARIMA model assume that past values have some residual effect on current or future value.

+There are 3 components in ARIMA:
++ *Autoregression (AR)*:
++ *Integrated (I)*:
++ *Moving average (MA)*:

+ARIMA model is for non-seasonal time series.
+SARIMA model is for seasonal time series.

+#### Datasets Used
+For the analysis, we use the Alpha Vantage Daily Stock on Google stock closing price.

+#### Stationary
+ARIMA required the time series data to be stationary.

+For the time series to be stationary, it's
++ Mean must be constant
++ Variance must be constant
++ There are no seasonality

+Methods of checking if the time series is stationary:
++ Visualizing the time series plot
++ Augmented Dickey-Fuller (ADF) test

+#### ARIMA Parameters
+To build the ARIMA models, to following parameters
++ p: is the order of the Auto Regressive (AR) term which is the number of lags of Y to be used as predictors
++ q: is the order of the Moving Average (MA) term which is the number of lagged forecast errors
++ d: is the number of differencing required to make the time series stationary